jaffarkeikei/EduVisionAI/README.md

 ## Key Problem Statement

 1. **Slow, Manual Grading**: Teachers spend hours or days manually marking exams and recording scores.
 2. **Minimal Student Insights**: With large class sizes, meaningful individual feedback for each student is rarely possible.
-Teachers in rural/underprivileged schools (e.g., 200+ students per class) spend weeks grading exams and writing generic feedback.
+Areas with high student-teacher ratio are the best use case for this project, especially rural/underprivileged schools (e.g., 200+ students per class) where teachers spend weeks grading exams and writing generic feedback.
 3. **Lack of Historical/Comparative Data**: Students’ performance trends over time remain hidden; class-level comparisons are unavailable or difficult to compute.
 Students receive no actionable insights into their strengths/weaknesses or longitudinal progress tracking.
 4. **Parent Engagement**: Parents do not receive timely, in-depth information to help their children improve.
 Parents lack visibility into their child’s academic journey beyond basic grades.